 Childrens Description Groups positively impacted Groups negatively impacted Mitigations Home to School Transport - to reduce spend and ensure fit for purpose None identified at this stage Disabled people could be impacted We are working with local post-16 special school / college provision to ensure that young people have access to suitable education locally.
-Review Education & Inclusion Staff structure Not known Not known To follow Further savings related to Education & Inclusion staff restructure Not known Not known To follow School Transport No ne identified at this stage Disabled people could be impacted We are working with local post-16 special school / college provision to ensure that young people have access to suitable education locally.
-Restructure Capita Software Solutions - Contract savings Childrens Centres Not known To follow Not known To follow None identified at this stage To follow To follow N/A Ciliarens centres None identified at this stage INOTIE IDEITUITED AT THIS STAGE IN/A
+Review Education & Inclusion Staff structure Not known Not known To follow Further savings related to Education & Inclusion staff restructure Not known Not known To follow School Transport None identified at this stage Disabled people could be impacted We are working with local post-16 special school / college provision to ensure that young people have access to suitable education locally.
+Restructure Not known Not known To follow Capita Software Solutions - Contract savings To follow To follow To follow Childrens Centres None identified at this stage None identified at this stage N/A